 All of PALCS teachers are state certified, meaning all teachers have completed at least a bachelors degree and have met their requirements in order to teach in PA.
 Many PALCS teachers have also earned a Master’s Degree in their subject area.
 Several teachers have obtained or are working towards their doctoral degrees

 As with all PA brick & mortar schools, PALCS must also meet the state requirements of having a high qualified teaching staff.
-There is also support staff available for guidance, technical help, and other student services to provide the best education and support for each student.
+There is also support staff available for school counseling, technical help, and other student services to provide the best education and support for each student.

 Online education may not be the right fit for everyone, but cyber school is certainly a viable education for many students.